True Lies: Production

 Arnold Schwarzenegger stated that while filming a scene with a horse, a camera boom hit the horse and "it went crazy, spinning and rearing" near a drop of 90 feet.
 Schwarzenegger quickly slid off the horse and a stuntman caught him; he concluded, "[this is] why I will always love stunt people".
 Art Malik said he was drawn to the script's "pantomime quality" and the chance to work with director James Cameron.
 Costing $100–120 million to produce, True Lies was the first film with a production budget of over $100 million.
 It was filmed over a seven-month schedule.

 Of the many locations that were used in the film, the Rosecliff Mansion was used for the ballroom tango scenes in the beginning of the film and the exterior of the Swiss chalet that Harry Tasker infiltrates is Ochre Court.
 The ballroom dancing scene that closes the film, as well as the scenes in the lobby of the fictional Hotel Marquis in Washington, take place in the Crystal Ballroom of the Millennium Biltmore Hotel in downtown Los Angeles.
 The outdoor structures used by Aziz's smuggling ring as a base of operations were a series of custom made Alaska Structures fabric buildings, leased to the production crew during filming.

 It was during the production of True Lies in 1993 when Cameron would also first meet his future Titanic and Avatar film series co-producer Jon Landau, who Cameron stated in July 2024 was "the studio 'suit' assigned to oversee True Lies."
 In the time following the production of True Lies, Landau would leave Fox to join Cameron's production company Lightstorm.

 Joel Kramer sexual misconduct allegation

 In 2018, Eliza Dushku alleged that while filming True Lies at the age of twelve, she was sexually molested by the film's stunt coordinator, Joel Kramer.
 According to Dushku, soon after that, an adult friend of hers confronted Kramer on set, and that same day, Dushku was injured during a stunt and several of her ribs were broken, while Kramer was responsible for her safety.
 Dushku's co-stars Arnold Schwarzenegger, Jamie Lee Curtis, Tom Arnold, and director James Cameron all voiced support and admiration for Dushku's bravery.
 Kramer has denied the accusation of sexual misconduct.

 Music

-This was the first film to use the 1994 20th Century Fox logo and fanfare adapted and conducted by Bruce Broughton.
+True Lies was the first film to use the 1994 20th Century Fox logo and fanfare adapted and conducted by Bruce Broughton.

-Soundtrack

 Songs appearing in the film not included on the soundtrack album: